davydtamrazov/analysis-of-urban-systems-data/README.md

-# Analysis of Urban Systems data
+# Analysis of Urban Systems Data
 Contains a series of labs exploring, analysing and visualizing the urban systems data.
 Performed as a part of the CEE322 (Data Analytics for Urban Systems) class at Stanford University.

 - _Lab 1_: Analysis of air contamination associated with electric power generation.